 Forget, Delhi, Mumbai, Johannesburg, Panama City, or even Bogota.
 None of them even get close to Dhaka when talking about madness and craziness.
-Those cities are so well organized compared to Dhaka.
+Those cities are so well organised compared to Dhaka.

 I decided to fly to Dhaka and Bangladesh only the night before I landed at the airport in Dhaka, after a delayed flight from Kathmandu.
 Oh, but I’m used to it.

 All my previous flights out of Kathmandu always delayed so I was not surprised when my flight this time was only 7 hours delayed, – still an improvement from my last flight which ended up getting delayed for one week!

 And everyone that has flown out from Kathmandu airport knew, that this is the worst airport in the world to get stuck on.

-So when I finally arrived in Dhaka at 3 am, with no accommodation booked or no idea where to go, I got extremely relieved when the passenger next to me on the flight offered me to use his private driver who picked him up at the airport, to drive me to a guesthouse in a good area.
+So when I finally arrived at Dhaka Airport at 3 am, with no accommodation booked or no idea where to go, I got extremely relieved when the passenger next to me on the flight offered me to use his private driver who picked him up at the airport, to drive me to a guesthouse in a good area.
 Thanks to Karma!

 But, looking for a place to stay at 4 am is never a good idea, especially when you have never been to the city before.
 We ended up driving around for more than 1 hour, and the Lonely Planet Bangladesh 7th edition showed to be as useless as a midget on a basketball team.
 We finally found a place to stay around 5 am.

 Dhaka is divided into 17 districts or, locals said Thanas.
 But you don’t have to visit all of them.
-This is the 6 most important for tourists.
+This is the six most important for tourists.

 Old and Central Dhaka- The madness, the history, the pollution and the dirt-cheap areas

 Gulshan/ Banani/ Baridhara- An upscale area with embassies, trendy crowd, and upscale restaurants.
 Nothing special here for tourists to see or do.

 But if you get tired of the madness of old Dhaka, this is a good area to seek out some air-con restaurants or western food.